nikolaybutnik/employee-tracker/README.md

 ## Installation

 Run `npm install` to install all dependencies required to run this application.
 Navigate to `./assets/mysql` folder and open `schema.sql` with a database development tool.
 Run the code in the file to create the database and populate it with tables.
 As an option, run the code in `seed.sql` to populate the database with placeholder entries.
+Navigate to the `./assets` folder and ensure that `host`, `port`, `user`, `password` and `database` fields inside the `mysqlconnection.js` file match your database information.

 ## Usage